ConnectedLib/connectedlib10/modules/youth_development/section-2-2.md

   <p><span class="box-title">TWEEN RELATIONSHIPS</span></p>

-  <p>Excerpt from LIS 516: Youth Development and Behavior in a Digital Age [???] by Dr. Katie Davis and the University of Washington
+  <p>Excerpt from LIS 516: <i>Youth Development and Behavior in a Digital Age</i> [???] by Dr. Katie Davis and the University of Washington
 <br>
 [clip from Lecture8 - 0:34 - 0:45, splice with 2:30 to 4:13]
   </p>